-Discover COCO, a memory coach on tablet and smartphone for children.
+Discover COCO THINKS and COCO MOVES, a memory coach on tablet and smartphone for children.
 Designed by Dynseo that helps you train your memory at your own pace.

 Coco helps you stimulate the cognitive functions that are involved in the development of the child.